neuroney/libsnark-lego/README.md

-libsnark-lego: Extending libsnark with Lego capabilities (compatible with JSnark)
+libsnark-lego: libsnark with Lego capabilities (compatible w/ JSnark)
 ================================================================================

+This repo contains mainly:
+- an extension of libsnark with Lego capabilities (see [LegoSNARK](https://eprint.iacr.org/2019/142) paper).
+The repo includes in particular an implementation of LegoGro16 (a commit-and-prove version of Groth16).
+The code is for benchmarking purposes.
+- a good deal of the code used to benchmark SNARKs for accumulators in the [HARiSA](https://eprint.iacr.org/2021/1672) paper (title "Succinct Zero-Knowledge Batch Proofs for Set Accumulators" by Campanelli et al.).
+Other code for HARiSA (DID and circuit generation) is available upon request.

+The bulk of the code for the Lego extensions of Groth16 are in `libsnark/zk_proof_systems/ppzksnark/r1cs_gg_ppzksnark`.
+The bulk of the code for HARiSA is in `libsnark/jsnark_lego_interface/bench_setmem_lego.cpp`.

+(Note that this repo is forked from the jsnark's fork of the libsnark library.
+It therefore follows the same structure and has lots of additional code unrelated to Harisa.
+Jsnark is authored by Ahmed Kosba; libsnark by SCIPR-LAB and various contributors)

+Author: Matteo Campanelli

+## Building Instructions

-To build the setmem benchmarks, first follow the cmake preliminaries as from libsnark (below).
+To build the benchmarks code, first follow the cmake preliminaries as from libsnark (below).
 Then, from the "build" directory launch:

 `make -j8 bench_setmem_lego`